-Updates From Club Members:
+Updates From Club Members (& past members):

 The first Hope Town West stand-up was hosted by Kate & John Barr at their condo’s clubhouse in Stuart (thank you Kate & John!).
 Approximately 20 HTSC members and guests attended on the very rainy evening, but spirits were high with everyone getting together and seeing each other again.
 Dave Pahl presented a photo slideshow from his recent trip back to Abaco, and Kim Rody & Mark Kopp, who also just returned from Hope Town, stopped by to join in the fun.
 Delicious food and great camaraderie made this a memorable evening for all.
 Everyone is looking forward to additional stand-ups on the Treasure Coast as more members (and past members) arrive for the winter starting in January.

 A few of the Harbour Rats have returned to Hope Town to help out.
 Will Heyer (Antares) and Dave Pahl (who crossed with Claire & Ted Estep on Another Life) did a survey of the Abaco Dinghy fleet and found them all to be in good shape!
 They even found Sam Hummel’s Scully under the lighthouse shed roof, which had flown off with the dinghy still attached.
 With the help of other volunteers, they retrieved the boat, which also had pilings in it, and it is now floating again.
 Thank you all for helping to preserve these boats to keep the tradition alive.